 If Prompt for auto save is selected, the normal Save box will be displayed before the document is saved.
 Click on OK to save the document, or click outside the Save box to cancel.

-Please note that Auto save does not operate if the document as never been saved, or if it has not been modified since it was last saved.
+Auto save does not operate if the document has never been saved, or if it has not been modified since it was last saved.